Take advantage of our limited time offer. Enter promo code GIFT25 to save up to 25%. See offer details.

 Can’t stand setting your clocks ahead one hour for Daylight Saving Time?
 So do Arizonians.
 In fact, they disliked it so much that they did away with Daylight Saving Time entirely in 1968.

 Why did they make this decision?
-According to this news article, it mostly has to do with the weather.
+According to this article, it likely has to do with the weather.
 Making the change to Daylight Saving Time means more sunlight — and more heat.
 Many Arizonians are against the switch to Daylight Saving Time because that means the sun would be out until around 9 p.m., making nighttime activities almost impossible.

 Arizona is in Mountain Standard Time, and they stay in that zone all year long.
 So during Daylight Saving Time (March through November), Arizona has the same time as the Pacific Time Zone.
 Trust us, it’s less confusing than it sounds.